 The level of UV protection of factory-darkened glasses is around 40%.
 Because of light filtering, pupils dilate, therefore a lot more UV radiation gets into the eyes than with clear glasses.
 SkyFol window films have a UV filtering of 99%, so you and your loved ones will always travel in complete protection.

 Factory-darkened glasses are tempered – this is the only type that can be installed in cars.
 The importance of tempered glass is that in case of breakage, the glass panel explodes into little pieces to avoid the formation of larger shards, which might cause life-threatening injuries.
 SkyFol window films keep these small glass chips together, which would otherwise be able to cause serious injuries as well – just think of your eyes and face.
-This is especially true of the SkyFol SHP series, whose thicker structure and safety adhesive keeps the glass in one piece even in case of stronger mechanical impacts.

 This is the aspect which was a serious weakness of window films 20-30 years ago – if compared to the first dying technologies, factory-darkened glasses proved to be a lot more durable.
 Nevertheless, technological advances of the 90s (e.g. solvent-based, durable pigments and coloring of the base material) solved these initial problems, and today’s good-quality window films can be more durable than factory-darkened glasses.